Teen’s Mexican Birthday Party Ends In Death With ‘Thousands’ Attending After Public Facebook Invite Goes Viral

 — Rachel Dufie Tawiah (@duflix) December 27, 2016

-According to Fox News, the Mexican birthday party “ended in chaos” on Monday with at least 30,000 guests worldwide in attendance and Felix Pena dead after he accidentally stepped into the path of the horse race.
+According to Fox News, the Mexican birthday party “ended in chaos” on Monday with at least 30,000 guests worldwide in attendance and Félix Peña dead after he accidentally stepped into the path of the horse race.

-Red Cross workers were called in to monitor the Mexican birthday party after Crescencio announced that “everyone is cordially invited,” which, according to Rubi’s mother, only meant everyone in the surrounding communities, not everyone in the world.
+Red Cross workers were actually called in to monitor the Mexican birthday party after Crescencio announced that “everyone is cordially invited,” which, according to Rubi’s mother, only meant everyone in the surrounding communities, not everyone in the world.

 “This all got out of control,” said Crescencio in an interview.